Consumer Medicine Information

 Although you may begin to feel better after two weeks, it may take several weeks before

-months to make sure the benefits last.
-Discuss this with your doctor and do not stop
+for several months to make sure the benefits last.

 Make sure you have enough to last over weekends and holidays.